Centres and partnerships

 Centres for Doctoral Training (CDTs)

 CDTs have been established to support Doctoral Researchers at a single insitution, or group of Universities, under a specific research theme in order to address a specific skills gap in the current market.
-Generally these programmes are 4 years which takes into account additional training elements which form part of these programmes.
+Usually these programmes are 4 years in length which takes into account additional training provision.
 Students who are part of a CDT enjoy a cohort-based training experience.